phpmyadmin/phpmyadmin/faq.rst

 Click on a database or table name in the navigation panel, the properties will be displayed.
 Then on the menu, click "Export", you can dump the structure, the data, or both.
-This will generate standard SQL statements that can be used to recreate your database/table.
+This will generate standard :abbr:`SQL (structured query language)` statements that can be used to recreate your database/table.
 You will need to choose "Save as file", so that phpMyAdmin can transmit the resulting dump to your station.
 Depending on your PHP configuration, you will see options to compress the dump.
-See also the
+See also the  configuration variable.
-$cfg['ExecTimeLimit'] configuration variable.
 For additional help on this subject, look for the word "dump" in this document.

-.. _faq_6_5:
+.. _faq6_5:

 6.5 How can I restore (upload) my database or table using a dump?
 How can I run a ".sql" file?
 ----------------------------------------------------------------------------------------------

 Click on a database name in the navigation panel, the properties will be displayed.
-Select "Import" from the list of tabs in the right–hand frame (or "SQL" if your phpMyAdmin version is previous to 2.7.0).
+Select "Import" from the list of tabs in the right–hand frame (or ":abbr:`SQL (structured query language)`" if your phpMyAdmin version is previous to 2.7.0).
 In the "Location of the text file" section, type in the path to your dump filename, or use the Browse button.
 Then click Go.
 With version 2.7.0, the import engine has been re–written, if possible it is suggested that you upgrade to take advantage of the new features.
 For additional help on this subject, look for the word "upload" in this document.

-.. _faq_6_6:
+.. _faq6_6:

 6.6 How can I use the relation table in Query-by-example?
 ---------------------------------------------------------

 Here is an example with the tables persons, towns and countries, all located in the database mydb.
-If you don't have a pma_relation table, create it as explained in the configuration section.
+If you don't have a ``pma\_relation`` table, create it as explained in the configuration section.
 Then create the example tables:

 .. code-block:: none